Privacy Mode

 - Income figures and goal progress numbers.

-Chart shapes are still visible so you can see trends, just without the numbers on the axis labels.
-Category names, merchant names, dates, and account nicknames stay readable so the app remains useful even with everything masked.
+Chart shapes stay visible so you can still see trends, just without the numbers on the axis labels.
+Category names, merchant names, dates and account nicknames stay readable.

 When to Use It